orenbenkiki/codnar/doc/system.markdown

 no time when splitting the code, but requires recomputing highlighting for all the code chunks every time the HTML file is loaded.
-This can be pretty slow, especially if using a browser with a slow Javascript engine, like IE. However, given how slow GVIM is, this is a reasonable trade-off, at least for small projects.
-Since Sunlight is a new project, it doesn't offer the extensive coverage of different programming languages supported by GVIM.
+This can be pretty slow, especially if using a browser with a slow Javascript engine, like IE. However, this may be a reasonable trade-off, at least for small projects.
+Since Sunlight is a new project, it supports a limited range of programming languages.

 Here is a simple test that demonstrates using Sunlight for syntax highlighting: